ALIYUABUBAKAR23/learning-and-dev/README.md

 # Create User
+Because the user depends on having a department, firstly create a department.
+- Firstly, create a department by visiting http://127.0.0.1:8000/api/hr/departments.
-Visit the following url route: http://127.0.0.1:8000/rest-auth/registration/ Do not include a username when creating your user account.
+- Then, visit the following url route: http://127.0.0.1:8000/rest-auth/registration/ Do not include a username when creating your user account.
-After successful creation, check your terminal for the email link, click it and login.
+- After successful creation, check your terminal for the email link, click it and login.

 # Login
 Login url route: http://127.0.0.1:8000/rest-auth/login